Essential Emacs Packages for Efficient Software Development and General Text Editing

 • The initial step involved creating minimal-emacs.d, a project that has resonated with the Emacs community, providing a foundational template for many users’ init.el and early-init.el vanilla Emacs configuration.

 • Next, I experimented with hundreds of Emacs packages, carefully selecting the most valuable ones that, ideally, leverage built-in Emacs functions.
-(This is why I chose corfu chosen over company, eglot over lsp-mode, and flymake over flycheck, etc.)
+(This is why I chose corfu over company, eglot over lsp-mode, and flymake over flycheck, etc.)

-In this article, I will share the Emacs packages I use daily for software development and text editing.
+In this article, I will share the Emacs packages I use daily for software development and general text editing.
 Please share in the comments the Emacs packages you are using!

 Where can I find the third-party packages listed below?